smatechnologies/commvault-java/README.md

   - Embedded OpenJDK included in installation zip file.

 # Instructions
-For information on using the Connector and configuring the connector see the associated documentation.
+For detailed information see the commvault.md documentation.

-### Installation
-Download the commvalut.zip file from desired Release by selecting and saving the file.
-After download create an installation folder (i.e c:\connectors\commvault) and extract the downloaded file into this directory.

 # License
 Copyright 2019 SMA Technologies